davidfstr/webcrystal/README.md

 webcrystal is:

-1. An HTTP proxy and service that saves every web page accessed through it to disk.
+1. An HTTP proxy and web service that saves every web page accessed through it to disk.
 2. An on-disk archival format for storing websites.

 webcrystal is intended as a tool for archiving websites.